 - K-12: Sharmila Mann, 303.299.3670, firstname.lastname@example.org

-- Postsecondary and Workforce: Brian A. Sponsler, Ed.D., 303.299.3615, firstname.lastname@example.org
+- Postsecondary and Workforce Development: Brian A. Sponsler, 303.299.3615, firstname.lastname@example.org

-Sort by Department or Center/Policy Institute
+Sort by Department or Policy Expertise

 Jane R. Best

-Jane Best directs the Arts Education Partnership, a center dedicated to securing high quality arts education for children.
+Jane Best directs the Arts Education Partnership, a national network of organizations dedicated to securing high quality arts education for children.
 She has extensive experience working among practitioners, policymakers and researchers.
 Prior to joining Education Commission of the States, she was the Chief Development Officer at My Student Survey and the Chief Strategy Officer for McREL International.
 She has also worked for Learning Point Associates (now American Institutes for Research) and the National Conference of State Legislatures.
 She started her career in education as a high school French and ESL teacher in Columbus, Ohio.
 Jane holds a Ph.D. in education policy from Vanderbilt University, a M.A. in education from The Ohio State University, and a B.A. in communications with a minor in art history from Indiana University.
 In her spare time, Jane enjoys hiking, traveling, and is an avid college football fan.

 Mike Griffith has worked in the field of school finance policy for the past 19 years with Education Commission of the States, the consulting firm of Augenblick & Myers and the Michigan State Senate.
 His research has focused on the condition of state budgets, the adequacy and equity of state finance formulas, and promising practices in funding programs for high-need students.
 Mike is an expert resource to national news media and has been quoted more than 300 times by such outlets as CNN, Education Week, NBC Nightly News, National Public Radio and The New York Times.
 Mike holds a bachelor’s degree from Michigan State University, a master’s degree in public administration from The Ohio State University and a master’s degree in education management from Trinity College, Dublin, Ireland.
 When he is not focused on the issue of school finance, Mike can be found rooting for his Michigan State Spartans (Go Green!).